goshiphq/goship-cms/content/articles/food-beverage.md

 keywords: shipping food, how to ship food, food shipping services, how to ship food and beverages, shipping food and beverages, how to ship beverages
 ---
-## How to Ship Food
+# How to Ship Food

 Shipping food presents a unique set of challenges to businesses.
 With most freight, shippers must balance cost with pick-up and drop-off dates and carrier quality.
-But when [shipping food](https://www.goship.com/posts/all-you-need-to-know-about-shipping-food-cross-country), two other factors weigh heavily in their carrier decision: keeping the product safe for consumers through transit time and temperature control.
+But in terms of [shipping food](https://www.goship.com/posts/all-you-need-to-know-about-shipping-food-cross-country), two other factors weigh heavily in their carrier decision: keeping the product safe for consumers during transit time and maintaining temperature control.

-Maintaining tight transit times helps prevent food spoilage.
-If shippers use an unreliable LTL carrier that suffers frequent delays or lost shipments, they run the risks of food expiry.
-Grocers and other food sellers won’t put bad product on shelves, and they won’t continue to work with businesses that can't keep shelves stocked.
+Following strict deadlines helps to prevent food spoilage.
+If shippers use an unreliable LTL carrier that suffers frequent delays or lost shipments, they increase the risks of food expiry.
+Grocers and other food sellers won’t put bad products on shelves, and they won’t continue to work with businesses that can't keep shelves stocked.

 Temperature control is critical to most food shipments.
-While some products can withstand high fluctuations in temperature, there is a limit to what’s safe and legal.
+While some products can withstand high fluctuations in temperature, there is a limit to what shipping conditions are safe and legal.
 Shippers should ensure their carriers are fully compliant with the [FDA Food Safety Modernization Act (FMSA)](https://www.fda.gov/food/guidance-regulation-food-and-dietary-supplements/food-safety-modernization-act-fsma).

-Shippers asking themselves how to ship food need to select carriers who
+To arrange shipping food according to all the requirements, it is crucial to pay close attention to the level of carriers' capacity.
+When trying to select a suitable freight shipping service, follow a short must-have checklist.
+Reliable carriers should:

 1. Fall within budget
-2. Can meet pick-up date
+2. Meet pick-up date
-3. Can meet drop-off date
+3. Meet drop-off date
-4. Are reputable and of the highest quality
+4. Be reputable and of the highest quality
 5. Keep food safe through consistent, tight transit times
 6. Ensure a temperature-controlled journey
 7. Comply with the FDA FMSA

-Not a small ask, but necessary in order to protect their margins.
-To meet these needs, businesses often turn to online freight marketplaces like [GoShip](https://www.goship.com/) to find the right carrier.
+To meet all these needs, businesses often turn to online freight marketplaces like [GoShip](https://www.goship.com/) to find the right carrier.

-By leveraging a freight marketplace, food shippers get a clear read on the costs and transit times and can select the right fit for their freight.
-GoShip offers these quotes within seconds and free of cost, so shippers can stay on schedule without waiting or eating into their budgets.
+By leveraging a freight marketplace, food shippers get a clear read on the shipping costs and transit times and can select the right fit for their freight.
+GoShip offers you to get a free quote within seconds.

 ![business owner packaging and weighing coffee before shipping](images/goship-website-image-template-1024-x-768-px-29-.png "Preparing to Ship")

-### Food Shipping Services
+## Food Shipping Services

-When it comes to transporting [food and beverages](https://www.goship.com/posts/all-you-need-to-know-about-shipping-food-cross-country), merchants are confronted by many unique and difficult challenges such as strict delivery deadlines that preserve food quality and provide grocery stores with inventory long before its expiration date.
-Getting ahead and staying on top of planned shipping is crucial to strengthening your food supply chain operations because of these strict deadlines.
+When it comes to transporting [food and beverages](https://www.goship.com/posts/all-you-need-to-know-about-shipping-food-cross-country), merchants are confronted with many challenges.
+For example, compliance with strict delivery deadlines preserves food quality and allows to stock the grocery stores long before the products' expiration date.
+Getting ahead of planned shipping is crucial to strengthening your food supply chain because of these strict deadlines.

-Food and beverages that are perishable are operating on even stricter deadlines and cannot afford to withstand any disruptions in the supply chain.
-Perishable goods are also heavily dependent on the use of temperature-controlled transport, also known as [refrigerated or reefer vans](https://www.goship.com/blog/what-is-refrigerated-shipping-and-how-does-it-work/).
-GoShip can help implement consistent and dependable solutions for frozen foods, meats, dairy, baked goods, and other perishable foods at great rates!
+Food and beverages that are perishable are shipped on even stricter deadlines and cannot survive any disruptions in the supply chain.
+Perishable goods are also heavily dependent on temperature-controlled transport, also known as [refrigerated or reefer vans](https://www.goship.com/blog/what-is-refrigerated-shipping-and-how-does-it-work/).
+GoShip can help implement consistent and dependable solutions for frozen foods, meats, dairy, baked goods, and other perishable products at optimal shipping costs.

-### Shipping Frozen Food
+## Shipping Frozen Food

-Shipping frozen foods can be a challenging task, but with the right carriers, the process can be simple and easy.
-There are three main things that you must take care of when shipping frozen foods, making sure you (1) plan ahead, (2) take care of the packaging, and (3) book the perfect carrier with the best cold capacity.
+Shipping frozen foods can seem quite complicated, but with the right carriers, the process gets simple and easy.
+There are three main things that you must take care of when shipping frozen foods.

+### Plan Ahead

-Planning is critical when shipping frozen foods.
+Planning is critical when shipping this type of food.
 [Refrigerated trucks](https://www.goship.com/blog/what-is-refrigerated-shipping-and-how-does-it-work/) are in high demand, but with a proper shipping strategy in place, shipping frozen foods can be a smooth process.
-By planning your shipping accordingly, you can give yourself the proper amount of time to package your frozen foods, which is a major step in this process.
+By planning your shipping accordingly, you can give yourself the proper amount of time to package your frozen goods, which is a major step in this process.

+### Choose the Right Packaging

-Making sure your package of frozen foods is packaged correctly is important because if it isn't packaged properly, the food might not stay frozen and potentially spoil.
+If your goods aren't packaged properly, the food might not stay frozen and can potentially spoil.
 Refrigerated trucks will keep the temperature and humidity within range, but the time before and after loading requires extra protection in case of outages at your facility or the shipment’s destination.
 You want to make sure the food you are shipping is fresh and unspoiled when it arrives at its destination, so packaging it properly is important.
+Consider applying additional ice packs to maintain the required temperature in case the reefer truck system stops working.

+### Book a Suitable Carrier

 At GoShip, we can help you plan a fast and easy shipping process with one of our many reliable, pre-vetted carriers to help make sure your frozen foods arrive on time and in perfect condition.
 Visit our [food and beverage page](https://www.goship.com/posts/all-you-need-to-know-about-shipping-food-cross-country) to learn more about how GoShip can help you safely ship your frozen foods, or fill out our [Get a Quote](https://www.goship.com/) form and see which providers best suit your shipping needs.